agritheory/test_utils/docs/partitions.md

 ## Restore Partition

+Restores a database backup from a given Frappe site to another site including the non-partitioned tables and a given number of partitions for the partitioned tables.

 - Dumps only the full schema of the source database.
 - Does a full backup of the source database excluding partitioned tables.
 - Merges the schema dump and full dump in one file.